 The following updated documents and tools will assist you in preparing an acceptable Water Quality Management Plan (WQMP), including appropriate hydromodification management measures, for your project.
 Please use these current tools and disregard previous iterations.

 South Orange County Model WQMP, dated September 28, 2017.
 This document describes the water quality requirements and the process to develop the project's WQMP.

 Technical Guidance Document, dated September 28, 2017.
 These documents are the technical resources companion to the Model WQMP and the WQMP Template and is the "how" to meet the requirements in the Model WQMP and how to use the WQMP Template to prepare your project's WQMP.
 The cover memo highlights the key differences associated with applying the TGD in North versus South Orange County, with guidance, either as footnotes or as text insertions, on key topics that relate to South Orange County criteria.
 It is important to read and understand this as you begin to develop your project's WQMP.
 This document is bookmarked and internally linked for easy navigation.

 Model WQMP Template, dated September 28, 2017 (MS Word).
 This WQMP template is the framework for preparing your project's WQMP.
 The use of this template is highly encouraged and will facilitate acceptable preparation and City review and approval of your project's WQMP.

 Worksheets from the TGD (MS Word).
-These worksheets are identical to those contained in the TGD, however they are available in editable MS Word so that they can be created for your project and included in your project's WQMP.
+The below worksheets are identical to those contained in the TGD, however they are available in editable MS Word so that they can be created for your project and included in your project's WQMP.